Caspar-David-Friedrich-Weg

 S-Bahn S1 (Meißen - Schöna) to Krippen station

-Bus line 252 (Schöna - Bad Schandau - Schmilka), stop: Krippen - Alte Schule
+Bus route 252 (Schöna - Bad Schandau - Schmilka), bus stop: Krippen - Alte Schule

 Additional information

-Here you can find more information about the life and work of Caspar David Friedrich in Saxon Switzerland
+Here you can find more information about the work of Caspar David Friedrich in Saxon Switzerland

 Literature